Draco, great Dragon of the north

 The chart at the top of this post – showing Draco – covers a lot more sky than our charts usually do.
-This long and winding star figure can be found in the northern sky.
-Look for the Dragon’s tail to snake in between the Big and Little Dippers.
+This serpentine star figure wanders in between the Big and Little Dippers, with its tail found between the bowl of the Big Dipper and the star Polaris.

 I always notice the two stars in the Dragon’s head when looking at the bright star Vega in the constellation Lyra.
 If you’re familiar with the Summer Triangle, draw an imaginary line from the star Altair through the star Vega to find the Dragon’s eyes glaring at you from high overhead on July and August evenings.
 These two stars are Rastaban and Eltanin – lovely, romantic names for the Dragon’s stars.

 Watch Draco tonight as it circles around the North Star, Polaris.